watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![A screenshot that shows the jobs, Helm is complete, Docker is still running](media/hol-2019-10-02_10-57-42.png)

 5. Now return to the pipeline editor to create a deployment stage.
-Paste the following into the pipeline editor:
+Paste the following into the pipeline editor and update the SUFFIX values:

    > **Note**: Be careful to check your indenting when pasting.
 The `stage` node should be indented with 0 spaces and line up with the `stage` node for the `Build` stage.